abhisheknaiidu/abhisheknaiidu/README.md

 ```
 <!--END_SECTION:waka-->

-If you like what I do, maybe consider buying me a coffee/tea 🥺👉👈
+if you like what i do, maybe consider buying me a coffee/tea 🥺👉👈

 <a href="https://www.buymeacoffee.com/abhisheknaiidu" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" width="150" ></a>